step-/find-n-run/usr/share/doc/findnrun/TRANSLATING.md

 ### Thank you

 I am committed to enabling software localization.
-I believe it is important in widening the adoption of linux, and it is respectful of other cultures.
+I believe it is important in widening the adoption of Linux, and it is respectful of other cultures.
 Your help in providing an array of language translations is very much appreciated.
 Thank you.